Who we are

 For businesses, we normally work on a bespoke dispute resolution service on a monthly rolling basis, so proportionate support is built into how you operate rather than bought ad hoc for each flashpoint.
 Individuals and other clients can still talk to us about their situation; the right structure depends on the matter.

 We do not replace solicitors where reserved work, court proceedings or regulated representation is required.
-The point is to help you—and often everyone involved—avoid unnecessary cost by keeping the pathway proportionate for as long as that remains sensible.
+The aim is to keep the pathway proportionate for as long as that remains sensible.

 Further reading

-Explore our commentary, updates and practical guides on consumer and contract themes, with a strong body of material from our equine specialities—so you can see how we think before you get in touch.
+Explore our commentary, updates and practical guides on consumer, contract, court and specialist dispute themes—so you can see how we think before you get in touch.